 Join us for an Executive Interview with the Vice President, Global Materials, Logistics and Demand Planning at AGCO Corporation.
 We will discuss how AGCO was able to develop its current supply chain maturity and also how AGCO's global supply chain provides an advantage in the global market place including topics of technology, innovation, and inventory.

-- Utilizing inventory to support global strategy
+- How does AGCO utilize inventory to support AGCO's global strategy?

 Hello, everyone, and welcome to the scope supply chain virtual summit.
 My name is Britt Erler QN executive correspondent, thank you so much for joining us. today’s conversation will talk about supply chain strategy, innovation, and upcoming marketplace trends.
 I am proud to welcome our guest speaker here with us today, Gregory Toornman, Vice President of global materials, logistics and demand planning AGCO Corporation.
 Welcome, Greg.
 Thanks, right.
 Hello, everyone.
 Hello, and pleasure to have you here.
 I am thrilled to dive into this conversation today.
 But before we get started, if you wouldn’t mind giving me some context around your current role, and also what your team focuses on?